 The Problem With Conventional Treatment

-Conventional treatment involves the suppression of a dog's symptoms.
-This method of treating hot spots on dogs usually includes steroids and antibiotics.
+Conventional treatment involves suppressing the symptoms.
+It usually includes steroids and antibiotics.

-Allopathic veterinary care follows the “moist skin lesion standard of care.”
+Conventional treatment follows the “moist skin lesion standard of care.”
 This starts off with chemical disinfection, steroids and sometimes antihistamines.
-Most owners get oral antibiotics and steroid creams to deal with the spot.
+Most owners leave the vet's office with oral antibiotics and steroid creams to deal with the hot spot.

-...
-But these treatments won't stop the hot spots from coming back.
-The meds don't treat food sensitivities or a compromised immune system.
+But when you give your dog steroids and antibiotics to treat hot spots, these drugs affect the whole body ... and they won't stop the hot spots from coming back.
+The meds don't treat underlying causes like food sensitivities or a compromised immune system.

-There is an exception to this - although the situation is quite rare.
-When a hot spot leads to 40% to 50% of your dog's fur falling out, a trip to your (preferably holistic) vet is a good idea.
+Note: There is one exception to this - although it's rare.
+When a hot spot leads to 40% to 50% of your dog's fur falling out, it's time for a trip to your (preferably holistic) vet.
 This usually happens with immune-compromised dogs or those with severe thyroid issues.

 The first step is to treat the hot spot externally to relieve painful symptoms.
 You want to keep the hot spot from scabbing and avoid bacteria overgrowth.